Skip to main content

 Primary Website Statistic:

-A websites primary statistical measurement is Unique Visitors (not Hits).
-The number of visitors dictates e-commerce and prospecting results.
+A website’s primary measurement is Unique Visitors (not Hits).
+Visitor numbers drive results.

 Website Hits Terminology: